SCROLL

 passid-verifier

-Checks proof, signature, freshness, revocation, and claim integrity.
+Checks token validity, signature, freshness, revocation, and claim integrity.

 institution